-Known for being rich in a number vitamins, minerals, antioxidants, dietary fibers, and other compounds, the eggplant, also called brinjal or aubergine, has plenty of health and beauty benefits to offer.
-There are, however, some side effects to eating too much of it, and it’s always good to be aware of what the possible repercussions could be if we were to overdose on this vegetable – which happens to be a fruit, by the way, botanically speaking.
-These are the most common side effects of too much eggplant-consumption.
+Known for being rich in a number vitamins, minerals, antioxidants, dietary fibers, and other compounds, the eggplant, also called aubergine and brinjal, has plenty of health and beauty benefits to offer.
+There are, however, some side effects to eating too much of it, though truth be told, it’s quite difficult to overdose on eggplants – while Mediterranean cuisine makes generous use of eggplants, the typical American diet does not go overboard with this veggie.
+That said, it’s always good to be aware of what the possible repercussions could be if we were to overdose on this vegetable – which happens to be a fruit, by the way, botanically speaking.
+These are the most common side effects of too much eggplant consumption.

 1. May Cause Allergic Reactions

-Eggplants may cause allergic reactions in some individuals.1 Some common reactions of eggplant allergy are swelling of throat, nausea, itchiness, and rashes.
 Eggplant belongs to the nightshade family of plants, infamous for causing some very severe allergic reactions.
+So they may cause allergic reactions in some individuals.1 Some common reactions of eggplant allergy are swelling of throat, nausea, itchiness, and rashes.
 Fortunately, the allergic reactions caused by eggplant are not as severe as those caused by other members of nightshade family such as tomatoes, potatoes, and bell peppers.
 Eggplant, being a member of the Solanaceae family, contains plenty of solanine.
 Although most people should have no apparent reactions after the consumption of a few raw eggplant, some people may find themselves allergic to this substance and may experience some gastrointestinal and neurological symptoms.2

 Eggplant is a good source of folate, potassium, and fiber, compounds that are beneficial for our health.3 However, an excess of these compounds is bad as they come with their own set of side effects.
 A whole eggplant weighing 458 g meets 29% of the daily potassium requirement.
 But since almost all vegetables contain potassium, you may end up having more potassium than needed and suffer from nausea and vomiting.
 Similarly, 1 eggplant can meet 56% of your fiber need, and an excess of fiber can result in constipation, difficulty in absorption of nutrients, and diarrhea.